cocoon sandbox

 {"token": "…", "count": 2, "ttl_seconds": 300}

-Clones the sandbox into count fresh claims (1–16).
+Clones the sandbox into count fresh claims (1 up to the node’s max_fork_count, default 16).
 Memory, disk, and guest state (sessions, processes, tmpfs) duplicate at the fork point; cocoon’s clone reseed gives every child a distinct machine identity.
 Children get their own lease — ttl_seconds (0 = server default), never the parent’s remainder.
 A running parent is snapshotted in a brief pause window; a hibernated parent forks from its existing memory image without waking.
 All-or-nothing: on error no child survived.
 200 with one claim per child:

 {"children": [{"id": "sb_…", "token": "…", "deadline": "…", "owner_addr": "…"}]}